flavor-finance/custom-prize-strategy/README.md

 Deploy the FlavorProxyFactory.sol and FlavorBuilder.sol with command: `truffle migrate --network rinkeby`.
 Make sure to consistently specify which network is being used (i.e, `--network rinkeby`) when running `truffle` commands.

-Run `truffle console --network rinkeby` and use the prize pool address from the previous step to create the strategy contract:
+Run `truffle console --network rinkeby` and use Prize Strategy contract address from the previous step to create the strategy contract.

 ```
 const flavorBuilderInst = await FlavorBuilder.deployed(); //Create link to the FlavorBuilder
+const strategyContract = await flavorBuilderInst.createFlavorStrategy(prizeStrategyContract);
 //Configure prize strategy contract
-const strategyContract = await flavorBuilderInst.createFlavorStrategy(prizeStrategyContract);
 ```

 After running the next command save returned address as `strategyAddress`, it will be used for the deployed prize strategy contract using the generated prize pool address.